VlachosGroup/nextorch/docs/source/user/introduction.rst

 Why NEXTorch
 =============

-NEXTorch is unique for several reasons.
+NEXTorch is unique for several reasons:

-First, it benefits from the modern architecture and a variety of models, functions offered by BoTorch.
+1. NEXTorch benefits from the modern architecture and a variety of models, functions offered by BoTorch.

-Second, going beyond BoTorch, NEXTorch provides connections to real-world problems, including automatic parameter scaling, data type conversions, and visualization capabilities.
+2. NEXTorch provides connections to real-world problems, going beyond BoTorch, including automatic parameter scaling, data type conversions, and visualization capabilities.
 These features allow human-in-the-loop design where decision-making on the next experiments can be aided by domain knowledge.

-Third, NEXTorch is modular in design which makes it easy to extend to other frameworks.
+3. NEXTorch is modular in design which makes it easy to extend to other frameworks.
 It also serves as a library for learning the theory and implementation of BO.

 We believe its ease of use could serve the community including experimentalists with little or no programming background.